Aypumping36/-Breast-Cancer-Classification-using-k-NN-/README.md

 ## Improving Model Performance
 • The standardized data was used to create new training and test sets.

-• Performance did not improve compared to the original min-max normalized version.
+• Performance did not improve compared to the original min-max normalized version with CrossTable().

 • Accuracy remained slightly lower across multiple values of k.

-• Evaluation with CrossTable() showed that performance was comparable to or slightly better than the min-max normalized version.

 • Tested multiple k values (1, 5, 11, 15, 21, 27) to compare performance